How Sitting Destroys Your Body

 Office work can take an awful toll on your health.
 Between your commute and the time at your desk, you’ll spend roughly seven and a half hours sitting each day.
 At that rate, you might as well sit on the floor.
 Because the floor is lava.
 And lava is just as bad for your health.

 Fine, lava is admittedly way worse for your health.
 But all that sitting isn’t doing you any favors either.
 It leads to lower metabolic activity and increases the risk of several diseases, including heart disease and diabetes.
-And many scientists agree that hitting the gym after work may not offset the harm.
+This is how sitting destroys your body, and many scientists agree that hitting the gym after work may not offset the harm.
 So instead of planning a daily triathlon, check out three ways a standing desk can keep you healthy while you work.

 1. Activate more muscles